-- → Which political party's nomination are you accepting with this filing: Must check the box for the party that is nominating the candidate and whose nomination the candidate is accepting. - → Ballot Order: Indicate whether the order of the parties will be in default order or in a specified order.
+- → Party nomination you are accepting Which political party's nomination are you accepting with this filing: Must €check the box for the party that is nominating you the candidate and whose nomination you are the candidate is accepting. - → Ballot Order of parties on ballot: Indicate whether the order of the parties will be in default order or in a specified order.
 If marking Specified, specify the order in the space provided.
-If a selection is not made, the party names will be printed in the default order specified on page 8. - If the candidate previously filed a candidacy filing with the filing officer for the current election cycle, skip to the Candidate Nomination Certificate and Candidate Attestation on the form.
-If the candidate has not previously filed a candidacy filing with the filing officer for the current election cycle, fill out all remaining fields.
+If a selection is not made, the party names will be printed in the default order specified on page 8. - If you have the candidate previously filed a candidacy filing with the filing officer for the current election cycle, skip to the Candidate Nomination Certificate and Candidate Attestation on the form.
+If you have the candidate has not previously filed a candidacy filing with the filing officer for the current election cycle, fill out all remaining fields.